 3. Am I enjoying, savoring, and tasting my food?

 Eating mindfully is staying present in the moment you eat.
 We need to hold onto awareness while we are actually eating.
-The opposite of mindful eating is mindless eating or 'zoning out.'
-Zoning out is the hallmark of emotional eating.
-If you don’t know whether or not you eat emotionally, zoning out is your first clue –- are you in some kind of daze and not really registering that you’ve eaten and not really tasting your food?
+The opposite of mindful eating is mindless eating or "zoning out at the plate."
+Zoning out is a hallmark of emotional eating.
+If you don’t know whether or not you eat emotionally, zoning out is your first clue.
+Are you in some kind of daze and not really registering that you’ve eaten and not really tasting your food?

 Notice what you taste in the food.
 Is that cinnamon?
-How creamy is that frosting.
-Eating is designed to ensure the survival of the species by being a pleasurable experience:
+How creamy is that frosting?
+Food and eating ensure the survival of the species by being a pleasurable experience:

-. . . perhaps the greatest damage done by (diet culture) is how it poisons much of the joy that countless people would otherwise get from what may be our richest and most democratic sensual experience: the daily act of feeling ourselves and those we love.
-(Paul Campos, The Diet Myth, 2005, pg 251).
+. . .
+Perhaps the greatest damage done by (diet culture) is how it poisons much of the joy that countless people would otherwise get from what may be our richest and most democratic sensual experience: the daily act of feeling ourselves and those we love.
+Paul Campos, The Diet Myth, 2005.